Jonap98/Jonap98/README.md

 ## About me
 - 💻 I'm a Software Engineer graduated from Instituto Tecnológico de Saltillo
 - 🚀 I'm a Flutter Developer
-- 🔥 I'm currently learning React
+- 🔥 I'm currently learning Angular

 ### Languages and Tools: